anshkothari/open-weather-automation-map/README.md

 ```
 #### HTML Reports
 Project generate HTML project after each execution in dir "./reports".
 If any scenario fails, screenshot is taken and attach with HTML report.

+#### Jenkins
+Jenkinsfile contain the jenkins pipeline steps.
+However, running on jenkins will require a master/slave with browser chrome/firefox installed
+or selenium grid having chrome and firefox node can be used. if selenium grid then protractor.conf "seleniumAddress" config need to be updated
+with hub ip.